bkhtmltopdf/bkhtmltopdf/README.md

 ## bkhtmltopdf

-bkhtmltopdf is an open-source (AGPL) `HTML-to-PDF` program that can automatically convert HTML into PDF files.
+bkhtmltopdf is an open-source (LGPLv3) `HTML-to-PDF` program that can automatically convert HTML into PDF files.

 bkhtmltopdf uses the [Chromium](https://www.chromium.org) Blink rendering engine.
 For community version deployments, a display server is required.
 If you need “headless” operation, please purchase the [enterprise version](https://bkhtmltopdf.com/pricing).